 Celtics Rookie Greets Students, Presents Jersey to Scholarship Winner

 Looking at a list of causes, organizations and clubs Manchester resident Arielys Liriano Trejo has volunteered for, it's hard to believe she's a freshman in college.
-But she's just getting started and hopes her degree will be a stepping stone to law school and a career of service to those less fortunate around the globe.
+But she's just getting started and hopes her degree can be a stepping stone to law school and a career of service to those less fortunate around the globe.

 Trejo began her college career Monday thanks in large part to a four-year full scholarship to Southern New Hampshire University.
 The scholarship - the Boys and Girls Club Opportunity Undergraduate Scholarship - is part of a collaboration between SNHU and the Boston Celtics.
 Celtics rookie Semi Ojeleye surprised Trejo and a few hundred of her classmates during a first-year student seminar.
 Dave Hoffman, the Celtics' senior director of community engagement, interviewed Ojeleye on stage about the importance of education.
 He encouraged the first-year students to take advantage of the chance to learn from professors, but also their classmates.

 "Be humble.
 Try to learn everything you can from your professors and each other," Ojeleye said.
 "It goes fast."

 Trejo said she was surprised to be called on stage but enjoyed talking to Ojeleye.
 "I was a little bit hesitant ... but it was a good experience.
 It was pretty cool and I got to meet a new Celtics player," she said.

 Later, the former Duke University and Southern Methodist University star presented a custom Celtics jersey to Trejo and the pair had lunch together.